durian/tk102-server/README.md

 ## Sending commands

 cmd  : read by the thread for commands.
 After a command is read, the cmd file is copied to cmd_TIMESTAMP where TIMESTAMP is the current unix epoch timestamp.
-For example, 'echo "C600" > cmd' sets the interval on the tracker to 10 minutes.
+For example, <code>'echo "C600" > cmd'</code> sets the interval on the tracker to 10 minutes.
 It sends the command: **,_IMEI_,C,600s to the tracker.
 The following are implemented:

 * Cnnn : sets tracker interval to nnn seconds
 * E    : clears alarm message